-I joined CCAS about 6 years ago and have also served as a past CCAS newsletter editor.
-I really do have a satellite-dish-turned-radio-telescope in my backyard, and I constantly give workshops to families in physical science (which often includes astronomy).
+I joined CCAS about 9 years ago and have also served as a past CCAS newsletter editor.
+I really did have a 1-meter satellite-dish-turned-radio-telescope in my backyard at one time, I really do launch rockets (although not in the house anymore), and I currently give workshops to local students in physics and chemistry (which often includes astronomy).

 What I want to get across is that whatever capacity you choose to participate in our club is perfectly fine.
 Our club is here for you, which is one of the reasons we offer so many different opportunities.
 Feel free to select the ones you want and leave the rest for someone else.

 One of my primary goals is to take care of our members.
 This means you’ll be seeing more astronomy things coming your way, from a noteworthy newsletter to observatory visits to telescope clinics.
 This is where you come in – feedback.
 If there’s something you want to see in our monthly meetings, local star parties, or other CCAS activities, just fire me an email and we’ll see how to make it happen.

 Another important goal of CCAS is Public Outreach.
 For years, CCAS has spent countless hours doing talks and stargazing events for schools, families, teachers… just about anybody that will listen.
 We’re going to continue our public education efforts, and if this sounds like something you’d want to help with, sign up here on our Volunteer Form.
 Even if you don’t know an atom from an angstrom, or even own a telescope, we still welcome you to join us as we hit the schools and sidewalks, bringing the stars closer to a hungry audience.
 The feedback from these events is worth its weight in GOLD, and we invite you to take advantage of these opportunities as they arise.

 For our CCAS members, we have our Celestial Observer newsletter delivered to you monthly (by email in PDF format).
 We’ll also be posting the newsletters to the website, so you can access them anytime.